 D. Any of the above

 While the stem in the first example was good, changing the wording to emphasize the policy’s intent is a good idea in this case.
 Also, Response D has been reworded to say “Any” rather than “All,” making it clearer.
+Normally it's best to avoid an "any of the above" type of answer, but in special cases it is warranted.

 Also note that if you want employees to be able to independently name the people they should report concerns to, you should consider a fill-in-the-blank format rather than a multiple-choice test item.

 Finally, since constructing fair, valid and reliable tests is a challenging task for all test designers, every test should be reviewed by multiple reviewers.
-When reviewing for grammatical consistencies and confusion, reviewers do not always need to be familiar with the body of knowledge being tested, but when checking the test’s ability to assess the actual knowledge, reviewers should be familiar with the content being tested.
+When reviewing for grammatical consistencies and confusion, reviewers do not need to be familiar with the body of knowledge being tested, but when checking the test’s ability to assess the actual knowledge, reviewers should be familiar with the content being tested.

 When designing tests, be sure to maintain your focus on the following questions: